Tick Facts, Identification and Control

 Brown dog tick (Rhipicephalus sanguineus)

-Size: Varies from ⅛ inch or 3.12 millimeters (blacklegged tick, groundhog tick), to ¼ inch or 6.35 millimeters (American dog tick, lone star tick).
+Size: Varies from ⅛ inches to ¼ inches depending on species.
 Engorged ticks may look larger or rounder.

 Behavior and Diet

 Ticks are infamous for feeding on the blood of a wide variety of mammals.
 They hunt for prey by climbing to elevated positions via tall grass, brush, leaves, or low branches.
-Usually they won’t go higher than around 18 inches.
-Upon reaching a likely spot, ticks extend their front legs out in front of them.
-From this position they can grab hold of, crawl, or drop onto prey passing nearby.
-A tick’s front legs possess specialized organs which can sense the carbon dioxide naturally exuded by potential hosts.
+From this position, they can grab hold of, crawl, or drop onto prey passing nearby.

 Reproduction and Life Cycle